 Beet Soup, also called Borscht, is a simple, yet incredibly flavourful soup.
-This delicious soup is easy to make and an incredibly comforting, satisfying, and nutritious meal in a bowl.
+This delicious soup is easy to make and a comforting, satisfying, and nutritious meal in a bowl.

 What is Borscht?

-Borscht is a beet based soup, often with cabbage, potatoes, and sometimes, sausage or beef.
-But, this soup always has beets, which is what gives it the beautiful ruby colour.
+Borscht is a beet-based soup, often with cabbage, potatoes, and sometimes, sausage or beef.
+But, this soup always has beets, which is what gives it a beautiful ruby colour.

 Where Does Borscht Come From?

 The origins of this beet soup are in Eastern Europe, originating in Ukraine, but also commonly made in Russia, Poland, and Hungary, as well as the regions in North America that those populations settled when immigrating here.

 There are many, many variations of the recipe for this beet soup, differing based on the countries that they come from, to the cooks that make them, to the ingredients that are plentiful in that region, and the recipes that have been passed down through generations.
 In fact, for me, this recipe is a very different version of the borscht that I grew up knowing.

 I grew up in the Kootenay region of British Columbia, where there is a very large Doukhobor community.
 Until I ventured out in the culinary world, the Doukhobor version of borscht was the only one that I knew.
 I promise to post that recipe soon, because it is delicious in its own right, and still my favourite.